AndreiRoibu/AndreiRoibu.github.io/_portfolio/05-rolls-royce-market-dynamics.md

 ## Task

-During my internship in the Future Technologies Group, and internal Rolls-Royce consultancy team, my team tasked me with determining the following:
+During my internship in the Future Technologies Group, an internal Rolls-Royce consultancy team, my team tasked me with determining the following:

 1. Market attractiveness and total addressable market (TAM) for regional hybrid-electric aircraft.